altocodenl/cell/readme.md

 ## Introduction

-Cell is a tool that allows you to create [data systems](https://github.com/altocodenl/todis) (think spreadsheets, apps, pages) with great ease.
+Cell is a tool that allows you to create [data systems](https://github.com/altocodenl/todis) (think spreadsheets, apps, pages) with ease.
 Particularly if you don't consider yourself to be a programmer.

-The purpose of cell is to empower you to transform your data into a system that perfectly fits your needs and that you can change at any time.
+Cell allows you to allow you to transform your data into a system that perfectly fits your needs.

 I'm currently recording myself while building cell.
 You can check out [the Youtube channel here](https://www.youtube.com/channel/UCEcfQSep8KzW7H2S0HBNj8g).